waterswv/refactor-MERN-lab/docs/Sprint6.md

 You guessed it, we still need UD.

-As with CR, we'll need to add the right routs to our `server.js`:
+As with CR, we'll need to add the right routes to our `server.js`:

 ```js
 router.route('/comments/:comment_id')